Before the Law: References in other works

 The parable is referenced and reworked in the penultimate chapter of J. M. Coetzee's novel Elizabeth Costello (2003).

 Jacques Derrida's essay of the same title examines the meta-fictional aspects of the structure and content of Kafka's fable, such as the placing of the title before the body of the text and also within the first line of the text itself.
 Derrida incorporates Immanuel Kant's notion of the categorical imperative as well as Freudian psychoanalysis in his reading of Kafka's fable.

+The 1984 fantasy film The NeverEnding Story utilizes a similar literary device as the story, of gates with successively more fearsome guards.

 The 1990 Robert Anton Wilson book Quantum Psychology contains a parable about Before the Law.

 The 1985 Martin Scorsese film After Hours features a scene which parodies this parable.

 The post-rock band Long Distance Calling uses the spoken animated introduction sequence from the Orson Welles film adaptation of The Trial in the track "Fire in the Mountain" from their 2007 album Satellite Bay.

 American composer Arnold Rosner created "Parable of the Law", a work for baritone singer and orchestra, based on Kafka's parable.

 Giorgio Agamben references the parable in his book, Homo Sacer: Sovereign Power and Bare Life.

 Mandy Patinkin's character references the parable in an episode of The Good Fight.